autowarefoundation/autoware.universe/control/mpc_lateral_controller/README.md

 ### How to tune MPC parameters

+#### Set kinematics information

-1. Set appropriate vehicle kinematics parameters for distance to front and rear axle and max steer angle.
+First, it's important to set the appropriate parameters for vehicle kinematics.
+This includes parameters like `wheelbase`, which represents the distance between the front and rear wheels, and `max_steering_angle`, which indicates the maximum tire steering angle.
+These parameters should be set in the `vehicle_info.param.yaml`.
-   Also check that the input `VehicleKinematicState` has appropriate values (speed: vehicle rear-wheels-center velocity [km/h], angle: steering (tire) angle [rad]).
-   These values give a vehicle information to the controller for path following.
-   Errors in these values cause fundamental tracking error.

-2. Set appropriate vehicle dynamics parameters of `steering_tau`, which is the approximated delay from steering angle command to actual steering angle.
+#### Set dynamics information

+Next, you need to set the proper parameters for the dynamics model.
+These include the time constant `steering_tau` for steering dynamics, and the maximum acceleration `mpc_acceleration_limit` and the time constant `mpc_velocity_time_constant` for velocity dynamics.

+#### MPC weight tuning

+It's also important to make sure the input information is accurate.
+Information such as the velocity of the center of the rear wheel [m/s] and the steering angle of the tire [rad] is required.
+Please note that there have been frequent reports of performance degradation due to errors in input information.
+For instance, there are cases where the velocity of the vehicle is offset due to an unexpected difference in tire radius, or the tire angle cannot be accurately measured due to a deviation in the steering gear ratio or midpoint.
+It is suggested to compare information from multiple sensors (e.g., integrated vehicle speed and GNSS position, steering angle and IMU angular velocity), and ensure the input information for MPC is appropriate.

+Then, tune the weights of the MPC.
+The basic steps are as follows:

-3. Set `weight_steering_input` = 1.0, `weight_lat_error` = 0.1, and other weights to 0.
+1. Set `weight_steering_input` = 1.0, `weight_lat_error` = 0.1, and other weights to 0.
-   If the vehicle oscillates when driving with low speed, set `weight_lat_error` smaller.
+2. If the vehicle oscillates when driving at low speed, set `weight_steering_input` larger.

-4. Adjust other weights.
+3. If the vehicle oscillates when driving at high speed, set `mpc_weight_steering_input_squared_vel` larger.

+#### Other tips

+Here are some tips for adjusting other parameters:

-   One of the simple way for tuning is to increase `weight_lat_error` until oscillation occurs.
+- One of the simple way for tuning is to increase `weight_lat_error` until oscillation occurs.
-   If the vehicle is unstable with very small `weight_lat_error`, increase terminal weight :
-   `weight_terminal_lat_error` and `weight_terminal_heading_error` to improve tracking stability.
+- If the vehicle is unstable with very small `weight_lat_error`, increase terminal weight :`weight_terminal_lat_error` and `weight_terminal_heading_error` to improve tracking stability.
-   Larger `prediction_horizon` and smaller `prediction_sampling_time` is effective for tracking performance, but it is a trade-off between computational costs.
+- Larger `prediction_horizon` and smaller `prediction_sampling_time` is effective for tracking performance, but it is a trade-off between computational costs.
-   Other parameters can be adjusted like below.
+- When you want to change the weight based on the trajectory curvature (e.g., large weight when driving on a sharp curve), use `mpc_low_curvature_thresh_curvature` and set `mpc_low_curvature_weight_**` weights.
 - `weight_lat_error`: Reduce lateral tracking error.
 This acts like P gain in PID.
 - `weight_heading_error`: Make a drive straight.
 This acts like D gain in PID.
 - `weight_heading_error_squared_vel_coeff` : Make a drive straight in high speed range.